mahyarnajibi/SNIPER/README.md

 You can train the SNIPER detector with or without negative chip mining as described below.

-###### Training with Negative Chip Mining:
+###### Training with Negative Chip Mining using the Provided Pre-Computed Proposals:

 Negative chip mining results in a relative improvement in AP (please refer to the [paper](https://arxiv.org/pdf/1805.09300.pdf) for the details).
 To determine the candidate hard negative regions, SNIPER uses pre-computed proposals.
-It is possible to use any set of proposals for this purpose.
+It is possible to use any set of proposals for this purpose (See instructions [below](#neg_chip_mining) on how to generate these proposals for a new dataset).
 However, for COCO, we also provide the pre-computed proposals extracted from a network trained with SNIPER and a short training schedule (*i.e.* trained for two epochs as described in the paper).
 The following script downloads the pre-computed proposals and extracts them into the default path (```data/proposals```):

 ```
 bash download_sniper_neg_props.sh